dgeb/json-api/format/index.md

 To remove a to-many relationship, perform a `"remove"` operation that targets the relationship's URL.
 Because the operation is targeting a member of a collection, the `"path"` **MUST** end with `"/<id>"` (or `"/<type>:<id>"` for members of heterogenous collections).

-For example, to remove comment 5 from this photo, issue a `"remove"` operation:
+For example, to remove comment 5 from this photo, issue this `"remove"` operation:

 ```text
 PATCH /photos/1/links/comments